-This project is intended to be the first in a series of projects as part of a capacity building program in coastal Kenya.
-Target beneficiaries include young adults and their families affiliated with local schools, hospitals and community centers.
+While this project is intended to be the first in a series of projects as part of a capacity building program in coastal Kenya, it is currently paused for planning purposes.
+Target beneficiaries have included young adults and their families affiliated with local schools, hospitals and community centers.
 The three counties included in the initial WEL4U roll-out were; Mombasa, Kilifi & Kwale counties.

 A virtual, global mental health book club!
 In a time where distancing from one another is encouraged, IMHA believes in the value and importance of rebuilding missed connections.
 Chapters & Connections is a safe space where members can express themselves, build relationships, and destress in the spirit of self-care.
 Sit back, relax, and join us for some fun and meaningful discussions on a multitude of topics that shape our identity and purpose.